 Blytheville is the largest city in Mississippi County and shares a dual county seat with Osceola.
 Named after Henry Blythe, a Methodist clergyman, who founded Blytheville in 1879 and later incorporated in 1889.

-Blytheville is not solely about industry.
-A charming downtown welcomes shoppers, while events like Mayfest, Festival in the Park, the Blytheville Chili Cook-off and Lights of the Delta draw visitors from several states.
-The past editor of Mad Magazine, Al Feldstein wrote science fiction “Chewed out” for “Weird Science, all based in Blytheville.
-Famous musicians hail from Blytheville: R & B singer Dee Clark, country artist Trent Tomlinson, R&B singer and saxophonist Junior Walker, and Michael Utley of Jimmy Buffett’s Coral Reefer Band.
+Blytheville is not solely about the industry.
+A charming downtown welcomes shoppers, while events like Mayfest, Festival in the Park, the Blytheville Chili Cook-off, and Lights of the Delta draw visitors from several states.
+The past editor of Mad Magazine, Al Feldstein wrote science fiction “Chewed Out” for “Weird Science, all based in Blytheville.
+Famous musicians hail from Blytheville: R&B singer Dee Clark, country artist Trent Tomlinson, R&B singer and saxophonist Junior Walker, and Michael Utley of Jimmy Buffett’s Coral Reefer Band.
 Olympic Bronze medalist for short track speed skating Kimberly Derrick is from Blytheville.